dleng2242/food_api/README.md

 Demo API that returns a meal suggestion given a type of food, e.g. "stew".

-The main aim of this repo is to build a REST API in python with Flask.
+The aim of this repo is to build a demo REST API in python with Flask.

-A REST APIs allow other programs to interface in a structured way and are very common.
-REST stands for representable state transfer.
-REST APIs are the standard way to interact with another application, but here I just used to fetch data from my "app".
+A REST API provides a structured interface for other programs to interact with your app.
+Here it is used to fetch meal suggestions.

 ## Quick start